Priestley Farquharson: Early and personal life

-Farquharson is from London.
-He attended Brunel University, captaining their football team.
+Farquharson was born in Halifax, West Yorkshire, and raised in London.
+He was released by Wycombe Wanderers as a teenager before working as a barman and spending four years with the England national beach soccer team, earning 61 caps and representing his country at the 2018 Euro Beach Soccer League Superfinal.
+He attended Brunel University and was captain of their football team.

+Career

-Club career
+Early career

-Non-League and Cymru Premier

-After playing in English non-league football with Hitchin Town, Billericay Town, Hayes & Yeading United, Bishop's Stortford, before signing for Connah's Quay Nomads in January 2019.
-With Connah's Quay Nomads he won the Cymru Premier title and the Welsh League Cup, and won the Cymru Premier Young Player of the Season award for the 2019–20 season.
+Farquharson played English non-league football for Hitchin Town, Billericay Town, Hayes & Yeading United and Bishop's Stortford before signing for Cymru Premier side Connah's Quay Nomads in January 2019.
+At Connah's Quay Nomads he was part of the 2019–20 squad which won the Welsh League Cup and Cymru Premier double, with Farquharson being named the League's Young Player of the Season in 2020.

 Newport County

-On 21 January 2021 Farquharson signed a two and a half year contract with League Two Newport County for an undisclosed fee.
+On 21 January 2021 Farquharson signed a two-and-a-half-year contract with League Two Newport County for an undisclosed fee.
 He made his debut for Newport as a second-half substitute in the 1–0 League Two win against Grimsby Town on 6 February 2021.
 Farquharson played for Newport in the League Two playoff final at Wembley Stadium on 31 May 2021 which Newport lost to Morecambe, 1–0 after a 107th minute penalty.
 He suffered a knee injury at the end of the 2021–22 season.
 In August 2022 he was praised by Newport manager James Rowberry.
 He scored his first two goals for Newport in the League Two 2–0 win against Gillingham on 19 November 2022.

-International career

-Farquharson represented England at beach soccer.

-Playing style

-Primarily a central defender, Farquharson has also played at right-back.
+He was offered a new contract by Newport at the end of the 2022–23 season.

+Walsall

+In June 2023 it was announced that Farquharson would sign for Walsall on 1 July 2023.
+He signed a one year contract extension in June 2025.